 - Commissioned isn’t a very complex game, but it’s not a gateway game, either.
 Groups who are new to board games might have a tough time getting into this one.
 That’s not something we usually complain about, but since church groups will probably want to play this game, it’s a bit unfortunate that they didn’t make a slightly simpler game.

 - Since the theme is so strong in Commissioned, it would have been great if they had invested in some better pieces for it.
 The Apostles are represented by pawns, the Missionaries are plain meeples, and the other church members are cubes.
 It would have been great if at least the Apostles were unique meeples.

-- We don’t mind small cards in board games, but we think standard-sized cards are necessary in deck-building games.
-We haven’t had any issues reading the cards, but they are tough to grip and shuffle.
+- Small cards are sometimes okay in board games, but standard-sized cards are always going to be better in deck building games.
+We haven’t had any issues reading these cards, but they are tough to grip and shuffle.

 Commissioned isn’t necessarily going to be for everyone, but we’ve enjoyed playing it.
 It’s a good challenge and it’s educational without being too in your face about it.
 However, once we finally beat it, it’s probably not going to hit the table for us again simply because there are other co-op deck building games we’d rather be playing.